Hydrogels Protect Critical Infrastructure During Wildfires

 Background

-Catastrophic wildfires are becoming more frequent and severe in the United States, Europe, and Australia due to climate change, historical fire suppression policies, and inadequate vegetation management.
-Thus, new classes of environmentally friendly wildland fire retardants are required to address and combat wildfires effectively.
+Catastrophic wildfires are increasingly common in the United States, Europe, and Australia due to climate change, historical fire suppression policies, and limited vegetation management.
+This has created an urgent need for new classes of environmentally friendly fire retardants to effectively combat wildfires.

 Methods

-Based on rapid self-healing, shear thinning, and long-term stability, hydroxyethyl cellulose (HEC) and methylcellulose (MC) were selected to form robust polymer-particle (PP) hydrogels when mixed with colloidal silica particles (CSPs).
+Hydroxyethyl cellulose (HEC) and methylcellulose (MC) were selected to create stable polymer-particle (PP) hydrogels, mixed with colloidal silica particles (CSPs) for their rapid self-healing, shear-thinning, and long-lasting properties.

-Two PP hydrogel formulations comprising CSPs and a mixture of HEC and MC (HEC+MC/CSP) or methyl 2-hydroxyethyl cellulose (MHEC/CSP) were evaluated for water-enhancing gel application.
-The total weight percent loading of polymer (X) and the weight percent loading of CSPs (Y) were varied in these formulations as X-Y.
+Two PP hydrogel formulations, HEC+MC/CSP and methyl 2-hydroxyethyl cellulose (MHEC/CSP), were tested as water-enhancing gels.
+The proportion of polymer (X) and CSP (Y) was varied in formulations labeled as X-Y.

-The rheological properties of the hydrogels were measured using a stress-controlled rheometer.
-Different rheometer configurations were employed for flow sweeps, large amplitude oscillatory shear (LAOS), and stress relaxation tests.
-The rheological properties of various PP hydrogel formulations were compared to those of a commercial water-enhancing gel, AquaGel-K.
+Rheological properties were measured using a stress-controlled rheometer for flow sweeps, large amplitude oscillatory shear (LAOS), and stress relaxation tests.
+These hydrogels were compared to AquaGel-K, a commercial water-enhancing gel.

 Results and Discussion